 In some cases, users may encounter Champix side effects after stopping.
 This can include increased irritability, sleep disturbance, depression and an urge to smoke.

 If you notice any of these Champix withdrawal symptoms occurring, speak to your doctor.
-They may suggest tapering off your Champix dosage slowly over the course or a week or so, so that your body gradually adapts to the decreasing levels of the medicine.
+They may suggest tapering off your Champix dosage slowly over the course of a week or so so that your body gradually adapts to the decreasing levels of the medicine.
 This will help to avoid any severe Champix side effects after stopping your course of treatment.

-Champix is an effective and popular prescription-only medicine which is used to help stop people smoking.
+Champix is an effective and popular prescription-only medicine which is used to help stop people from smoking.

 Most people who use Champix will not experience any negative side effects and will have a positive experience with this treatment.